developwithpurpose/front-end-developer-exercise/app/README.markdown

 I took the first 3 hours and came up with a good foundation for the project.
 I hope to use the last hour to work on the AJAX request.

 I also see where I could use the (app/assets/images/header.jpg) then input the text overlaid on the banner but unfortunately, I ran out of time.

+Thank you for allowing me to do this exercise and show my progress since my last submission!
+I appreciate your time!

+Sincerely,
+Matt Henley